-MMP recognizes that uality education must reflect biblical truth but also embrace best practices.
-This questions of curriculum design that recognizes the uniqueness of each child, quality program development, and teacher training.
+MMP recognizes that quality education must reflect biblical truth but also embrace best practices.
+This addresses questions of curriculum design that recognizes the uniqueness of each child, quality program development, and ongoing teacher training.
+Ongoing train is an integral part of MMP’s design as they understand the significance of underlying philosophies such as development appropriateness and play in informing implementation and quality program design and implementation.
+Ongoing training is as an important part of investing in communities through developing informed communities of administrators, teachers, and parents.
+This is an important part of community transformation.

 Assumptions/ Presuppositions

-As this research conducted within a faith-based NGO and exploring the sites of five -based private schools, the amentioned theological frameworks will be integral inform analysis and interpretation of research findings.
-Though this is consistent and appropriate to the context of the research it is helpful to acknowledge it as a leading presupposition of this research.
+As this research was conducted within a faith-based NGO and exploring the sites of five church-based private schools, the aforementioned theological frameworks will be integral to inform analysis and interpretation of research findings.
+Though this is consistent and appropriate to the context of the research, it is helpful to acknowledge it as a leading presupposition of this research.

 Population and Locations